 The partners are happy to write letters of support for participants who wish to make applications for professional development or travel grants.
-We also hope to be able to secure funding to offer one or two artists bursaries to cover costs, aimed at artists in difficult socio-economic circumstances.
+We are also offering one artists bursary of £500 to cover programme costs, aimed at artists in difficult socio-economic circumstances.
 Examples of this could include periods of homelessness, being a carer for a disabled or elderly relative, needing additional access costs or childcare costs, being in receipt of jobseeker's allowance or a range of other barriers to participation.
 If you would like to be considered for a bursary, please make this clear in your application and outline your circumstances.